 - Introduce only one fruit or vegetable at a time;

 - Have her participate in making the meal;

-- Cut vegetables into attractive/fun shapes…
+- Cut fruit and vegetables into attractive/fun shapes…

 You name it, we tried it and nothing worked.
 This process for us literally spanned several years, and actually even continues to this day!
-The problem was that until such time as my daughter (hopefully) learns to like eating vegetables, she is not getting the nutrition she needs with all of the negative consequences that this entails.
+The problem was that until such time as my daughter (hopefully) learns to like eating fruit and vegetables, she is not getting the nutrition she needs with all of the negative consequences that this entails.

 This was the genesis for ENOF.
-I needed to get the nutrition from vegetables into my daughter in a way where she wouldn’t completely freak out.
+I needed to get the nutrition from fruit and vegetables into my daughter in a way where she wouldn’t completely freak out.
 I considered just giving her a multivitamin or a supplement, but, after I researched these, I discovered that they are not even remotely close to providing the nutritional benefits one gets from actually eating a vegetable.
 In addition, a lot of the supplement powders are really bulky and the prospect of making my daughter eat a shake or smoothie every day was also not appealing.

 What fell out of this experience is what you see here on our website and in ENOF.
 I hope that the solution I developed for my daughter is something that you can use too to help solve whatever nutrition problem you are trying to address.